Affiliate links on Android Authority may earn us a commission. Learn more.

 For example, the Galaxy S20’s Exynos 990 chipset struggled with some advanced games compared to the Snapdragon variant.
 It’s even led some enthusiasts to post a petition calling on Samsung to either ditch the Exynos variant or sell it at a reduced price.
 We saw a similar situation in 2022 as the Exynos 2200 struggled with games like Diablo Immortal, although this seemed due to a lack of optimization on the part of the game’s developer.

-In any event, these enthusiasts got what they wanted in 2023 as the Galaxy S23 series is powered entirely by the Snapdragon 8 Gen 2 around the world.
+In any event, these enthusiasts got what they wanted in 2023 as all Galaxy S23 series models worldwide are powered by the Snapdragon 8 Gen 2.
 This marked the first time since 2015 that the Galaxy S line is powered entirely by one processor.
+This came at a rather awkward time for Samsung as well, as 2022’s Exynos 2200 was the first Samsung processor with an AMD GPU.
+So we didn’t get to see a follow-up effort straight away, having to wait for the Galaxy S24 series instead.